xugezheng/xugezheng.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hello!
-I’m Gezheng, a fourth-year Ph.D. student in the Machine Learning group at the University of Western Ontario 🇨🇦.
+I’m Gezheng, a fourth-year Ph.D. student in the Machine Learning group at the University of Western Ontario.
 I’m lucky to be co-supervised by Prof. [Boyu Wang](https://sites.google.com/site/borriewang/) and Prof. [Charles Ling](https://www.csd.uwo.ca/~xling/).
 My research focuses on **Transfer Learning**, **Representation Learning**, and **Trustworthy AI**, aiming to tackle challenges in building adaptive and reliable machine learning systems.

-Before starting my Ph.D., I earned my Bachelor’s degree in Mathematics and Applied Mathematics from Beihang University 🇨🇳 in 2018.
-Later, I completed dual master’s degrees at Beihang University and CentraleSupélec (Paris-Saclay University) 🇫🇷 in 2021.
+Before starting my Ph.D., I earned my Bachelor’s degree in Mathematics and Applied Mathematics from Beihang University in 2018.
+Later, I completed dual master’s degrees at Beihang University and CentraleSupélec (Paris-Saclay University) in 2021.
 During this time, I conducted research in Natural Language Processing under the guidance of Prof. [Wenge Rong](https://wgrong.github.io/).

 <!-- `I am currently seeking postdoctoral opportunities where I can further contribute to advancing and reliable machine learning problems.` -->
 `I’m currently looking for postdoctoral opportunities where I can continue exploring exciting problems in machine learning.` I’d love to bring my experience in transfer learning, trustworthy AI, and interdisciplinary research to a new team working on impactful projects.